The "Mosquito" Problem

 Just as I expected, my family panned my academic performance when I arrived home for the holiday.
 Dad had me do extra reading, especially on Mathematics.
 At one time over that holiday when Mum instructed my younger brother Symo to leave me alone to study, Symo sarcastically replied that he would also become position 32 so that he could get the same sympathy Mum had on me.

 A friend of mine named Francis Kariuki, who I regularly met in my hometown Catholic church, also joined the fray of those who criticized my academic performance.
-Francis lamented on how ignorant I was on some high school subjects and then mistakenly concluded that students from his little-known village school could beat those from Starehe Boys' Centre.
+Francis quizzed me and then lamented on how ignorant I was on some high school subjects, which led him to mistakenly conclude that students from his little-known village school could beat those from Starehe Boys' Centre.
 At the time, Starehe was one of the best high schools in Kenya.

 Looking back, I see no reason why I should have felt ashamed of my academic performance in my first term at Starehe.
 First, I had done my best; as a matter of fact, I had started reading high school books before we commenced classroom learning.
 Secondly, I was competing with the brightest boys in the country.
 Lastly, I still had plenty of room for improvement.

 After I first took SAT exams in 2006, I was so embarrassed with my results that I cleverly covered my score on the result slip with a white-out.
-Then in 2007 when I sat for the SAT exams for the second time, I personally went to collect my SAT result slip from an institution in Nairobi because I feared it might be mailed to my Dad's postal address thus making my family know how I had fared in the exams - my score was just mediocre.
+Then in 2007 when I sat for the SAT exams for the second time, I personally went to collect my SAT result slip from an institution in Nairobi since I feared it might be mailed to my Dad's postal address thus making my family know how I had performed mediocrely in the exams.

 These days, I am striving to reject shame over my past mistakes or my present weaknesses because I now accept myself as an imperfect person, just like any other mortal who has ever walked on this planet.
-Like I am now not ashamed to say that I am still living with my parents.
+I am, for instance, now not ashamed to say that I am still living with my parents.
 And I am 32.
 (Yes, you had it right - 32!)

 Another reason I have chosen to live with my parents is because I am yet to meet my future wife, and I would hate to leave my parents' home to go live alone as that would attract poverty of the soul.
 And I believe it is better to wait long than to marry wrong.